popany/notes/computer_network/TCP_IP/TCP/tcp_state/tcp_state.md

 The `TIME-WAIT` state is required for two main reasons. **The first is to provide enough time to ensure that the `ACK` is received by the other device, and to retransmit it if it is lost.
 The second is to provide a "buffering period" between the end of this connection and any subsequent ones**.
 If not for this period, it is possible that packets from different connections could be mixed, creating confusion.

 The standard specifies that the client should wait double a particular length of time called the **maximum segment lifetime (MSL)** before finishing the close of the connection.
 The TCP standard defines MSL as being a value of 120 seconds (2 minutes).
 In modern networks this is an eternity, so TCP allows implementations to choose a lower value if it is believed that will lead to better operation.

+## `LISTEN` to `SYN_SENT`

+TCP/IP Illustrated, Volume 1 Second Edition - 13.5.1 TCP State Transition Diagram

+> The state transition from `LISTEN` to `SYN_SENT` is legal in the TCP protocol but is not supported by Berkeley sockets and is rarely seen.